owkin/FLamby/flamby/datasets/fed_kits19/README.md

 The commands for data download
 (as given on the official kits19 git repository (https://github.com/neheller/kits19)) are as follows,

-1. Clone the kits19 git repository
+1. Clone the kits19 git repository to the directory you would like to keep KiTS19 data in,
 ```bash
 git clone https://github.com/neheller/kits19
 ```